Grizzly (comics): Grizzly (Ace Fenton)

 Ace Fenton is a criminal in the Old West who went by the Grizzly name.
-As the Grizzly made off with money he robbed from the bank, he ran afoul of Two-Gun Kid and the Rawhide Kid.
-After his rifle ran out, he ran off with his steel-lined grizzly bear suit protecting him from their bullets.
-When Rawhide Kid was suspected of robbing a train, Two-Gun Kid advised him to turn himself over.
-Ace Fenton himself began stirring up the people of Tombstone to turn against the Rawhide Kid claiming that he trained the Grizzly to rob a train.
-On the day of the trial, Grizzly broke into the courtroom and abducted Rawhide Kid to make it look like they are partners in crime.
-He tried to kill Rawhide Kid, but this failed and his mask was removed.
-Rawhide Kid was not able to get a glimpse of the Grizzly's face when he ran off.
-Rawhide Kid and Two-Gun Kid found his empty costume and headed to a saloon that the Grizzly had made on mistake.
-When Ace Fenton revealed himself as the Grizzly, he and Rawhide Kid got into a gunfight.
-Rawhide Kid defeated Ace Fenton and handed him over to the authorities.
+During a bank robbery, he encounters Two-Gun Kid and Rawhide Kid.
+When Rawhide Kid is suspected of robbing a train, Two-Gun Kid advises him to turn himself over.
+Fenton begins stirring up the people of Tombstone to turn against the Rawhide Kid, claiming that he trained Grizzly to rob a train.
+On the day of the trial, Grizzly breaks into the courtroom and abducts Rawhide Kid to make it look like they are partners in crime.
+Rawhide Kid defeats Ace Fenton and hands him over to the authorities.

 Grizzly (A.I.M. operative)

-A.I.M. had sent Grizzly and Agent R-2 to capture an atomic scientist named Paul Fosgrave at Manning University.
-Posing as students, they persuaded Mart Baker to help them by using the Hypno-Ray to turn protests into hostile activities as a cover to capture Paul Fosgrave.
-Mart Baker demanded that his committee be placed in control of the university and the student body divided against each other resulting in a massive fight.
-Captain America showed up at the scene and MODOK instructed Grizzly and Agent R-2 to capture Paul Fosgrave immediately.
-As they brought Paul Fosgrave to the roof where their portable copter was waiting, Captain America pursued them with the help of Mart Baker (learning that he was duped by them).
-Grizzly tried to escape on the copter with Paul Fosgrave, but Captain America shot the copter down with Grizzly's gun.
-Fosgrave was brought to safety, Agent R-2 was defeated, and Mart Baker and his followers were granted amnesty by the university.
+A.I.M. sends Grizzly and Agent R-2 to capture atomic scientist Paul Fosgrave at Manning University.
+Posing as students, they persuade Mart Baker to help them by using the Hypno-Ray to turn protests into hostile activities as a cover to capture Fosgrave.
+Baker demands that his committee be placed in control of the university, resulting in a massive fight.
+As Fosgrave is taken away, Captain America pursues Grizzly alongside Baker.
+Grizzly tries to escape on the copter with Fosgrave, but Captain America shoots the copter down with Grizzly's gun.
+Fosgrave is brought to safety, Agent R-2 is defeated, and Baker and his followers are granted amnesty by the university.
 Grizzly's fate after the copter crashed is unrevealed.